Copies of speakers' presentations now available. See Symposium Resources.

-Lourdes Hill College is proud to present the inaugural CiTEL Learning Analytics Symposium.
-The Symposium will be held at Lourdes Hill College on the 31 May and 1 June 2019 and will bring together some of the leaders in the field of learning analytics from across the secondary and tertiary sectors to share cutting edge research and future directions for educational analytics.
-The Symposium will provide a platform for teachers and educators to learn from others, ask questions and to share how they are using data analytics in their own schools and classrooms to improve student learning.
-Workshops with industry providers will provide an opportunity for hands-on work with a variety of learning analytics systems and specialists in the field.
+On the 31 May and 1 June 2019 Lourdes Hill College presented the inaugural CiTEL Learning Analytics Symposium.
+The Symposium, held in our Centre for Innovation, Teaching Excellence & Leadership (CiTEL) at Lourdes Hill College, brought together some of the leaders in the field of learning analytics, from across the secondary and tertiary sectors, to share cutting edge research and future directions for educational analytics.
+The Symposium provided a platform for teachers and educators to learn from others, ask questions and to share how they are using data analytics in their own schools and classrooms to improve student learning.
+Workshops with industry providers and practitioners were well received and gave participants the opportunity for hands-on work with a variety of learning analytics systems and specialists in the field.

 Learning Analytics in the Secondary Sector: Breaking New Ground